 Taking her as his inspiration, Russell worked towards establishing an organization that would work to bring that potential out of others.
 “When destiny crossed purpose, dreams become a reality,” Russell said.
 This would be the beginning of what would become the start of Inner Hero.

 Inner hero, as Russell describes it, is the idea in which each individual has the innate ability to inspire themselves, and those around them, to reach their potential.
-Russell began his mentoring program with his sons, soon after he began mentoring their friends and classmates.
+Russell began his mentoring program with his sons, and soon after he began mentoring their friends and classmates.

-He recalls the story of Jakai Self, a young man he led out of a gang he found himself in.
+He recalls the story of Jakai Self, a young man whom he led out of a gang he found himself in.
 Russell took it upon himself to help Self get home from work at midnight while Self biked there from school.
 Russell then helped him open a bank account, get a social security card, and his driver’s permit, some of the basic items Russell helps participants of Inner Hero attain when they first join.
 After six months of driving Self home from his late shift at Burger King, Self bought his first car.
 Now a father, Self works at a landscaping company job that he attained through Russell.

 Russell has dozens of stories about young men and women his organization has been able to help over the years.
 He’s now able to mentor youth who may be dealing with issues at schools, juvenile detention centers, and the county home school.
-Inner Hero has been operating since 2011 and has built a focus around creating a sense of community and leadership for its participants through engagement with public servants.
+Inner Hero has been operating since 2011 and has built a focus on creating a sense of community and leadership for its participants through engagement with public servants.
 Russell has developed relationships with 17 police departments in Minnesota and has recently partnered with the U.S. Army and Minneapolis Fire Department to engage with youth from the Twin Cities.

 He hopes to one day see the youth he mentors take positions within law enforcement and other areas of public service, taking ownership of their community.
 “If you want to see your community protected, you have to become the protector too.
 The police officers, firemen, army members we see today will retire,” Russell said.
 “So what happens when they retire and we still need to be protected?”